ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 Instead of a project specific configuration file you can specify arbitrary configuration files.

+5. A song specific configuration file is read if it exists.
+The name of the configuration file is the same as the song file name, with the extension replaced by `prp` or `json` (in that order).
+   Note that the scope of the song specific configuration file is the song only.
+Every song will start with an initial config that results from steps 1 through 4.

 * In the GUI, select `Preferences...` from the `Edit` menu.
 Using the configuration dropdown list, choose `Custom`.
 Click `...` for a file dialog to choose the desired configuration file.